mathrabbit1028/lisp-interpreter/readme.md

 - If there are **syntex errors** in the given file, the runtime error occur.
   - Please check the error message and modify the source code.
   - Implemented errors:
-    - parentheses error : parentheses are not well-matched.
+    - [parentheses error] parentheses are not well-matched.
     - [token error] Given code does not match to required ( typename of blank ) format.
     - (More syntex errors will be supplemented as the project progresses.)
 - Also, in next week, I will create a CMake file for simplify compilation and execution.